FreeCodeCampGuam/fccg-website/CONTRIBUTING.md

 ## General Workflow

+Note: Upstream is the repo you forked from, while origin is your fork that has been cloned to your machine.
 1. Fork the repo
+1. Clone your fork of the repo
-1. Cut a namespaced feature branch from master
+1. Cut a namespaced feature branch from origin master
 1. Make commits to your feature branch.
-Prefix each commit like so:
-1. When you've finished with your fix or feature, merge upstream changes into your branch. submit a pull request directly to master.
+1. When you're finished with your fix or feature, pull upstream changes into your branch. submit a pull request directly to upstream master.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
-1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
+1. Fix any issues raised by your code reviwer, and push your fixes.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

 ## Detailed Workflow

-### Fork the repo
+### Fork the repo and clone your fork to your machine

-Use github’s interface to make a fork of the repo, then add that repo as an upstream remote:
+Use github’s interface to make a fork of the main repo, clone the fork to your machine, and add the main repo as an upstream remote with this terminal command:

 ```
 git remote add upstream https://github.com/FreeCodeCampGuam/fccg-website.git